mohsafaei/mohsafaei.github.io/_teaching/3_teaching.md

 - **Powerful Slides**: Create concise, visually appealing content.
 - **Audience Engagement**: Maintain interest through interaction.
 - **Handling Questions**: Respond thoughtfully and respectfully.

 ---

-### ✅ Final Thoughts

-Research is more than collecting data—it's about discovering insights and sharing them with others.
-This course will prepare you not only to **conduct rigorous research**, but also to **present it with confidence and professionalism**.
-Whether you’re heading into academia, industry, or policy-making, these skills are essential for your success.

----